devslovecoffee/devs-love-coffee/src/content/blog/resend-cube-lookalike-part-3.md

 RectAreaLights are literally just panes which emit light.
 If we make them big enough, we can make the whole side of the cube highlighted.
 To make the RectAreaLights work though, we have to change the controls of our cube - instead of orbit controls, we need to rotate the whole cube.
 We will see why in a while.

-Starting with some imports, we add the following lines to our importmap (if you don't have an importmap to add to, you might want to check the [part 2](https://devslovecoffee.com/resend-cube-lookalike-part-2/) of this series):
+Starting with some imports, we add the following lines to our importmap (if you don't have an importmap to add to, you might want to check the <a class="internal" href="/blog/resend-cube-lookalike-part-2">part 2</a> of this series):

 ```javascript
 "RectAreaLightHelper": "https://cdn.jsdelivr.net/npm/three@0.154.0/examples/jsm/helpers/RectAreaLightHelper.js",